MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-external-table-operations-query-acceleration-statistics.md

 > [!INCLUDE [applies](../includes/applies-to-version/applies.md)] [!INCLUDE [fabric](../includes/applies-to-version/fabric.md)] [!INCLUDE [azure-data-explorer](../includes/applies-to-version/azure-data-explorer.md)]

-Shows statistics for [query acceleration](query-acceleration-policy.md) for a specific external table, or all external tables in the database.
+Shows statistics for [query acceleration](query-acceleration-policy.md) for a specific external delta table, or all external delta tables in the database that have a query acceleration policy set.

 ## Permissions